-Note 6.
 Common Stock and Non-Voting Common Stock

-As of December 31, 2021 and 2020, the Company's certificate of incorporation authorized the Company to issue 1,200,000,000 shares and 1,006,431,208 shares, respectively, of common stock (including 200,000,000 shares and 6,431,208 shares, respectively, of non-voting common stock) and 200,000,000 shares of preferred stock, at a par value of \$0.01 per share.
+As of December 31, 2023 and 2022, the Company's certificate of incorporation authorized the Company to issue 1,200,000,000 shares of common stock (including 200,000,000 shares of non-voting common stock) and 200,000,000 shares of preferred stock, at a par value of \$0.01 per share.
 Each share of common stock (excluding non-voting common stock) is entitled to one vote.
 The holders of common stock are also entitled to receive dividends whenever funds are legally available and when declared by the Company's Board of Directors, subject to prior rights of the preferred stockholders.
-As of December 31, 2021 and 2020, no dividends have been declared.
+As of December 31, 2023 and 2022, no dividends have been declared.